 Video: How to use the Colour Contrast Analyzer tool.

-Math and Science
+Math and Science Equations

-Mathematical equations and scientific notations must be written with MathType (an MS Office equation editor plugin) and saved in a source folder in your course files.
+Mathematical equations and scientific notations must be written with MathType (an Microsoft Office equation editor plugin) and saved in a source folder in your course files.
 This enables Disability Services to access those files and convert them to an accessible format for a visually impaired student.

-Run the Built in Accessibility Checker
+Run the Built-In Accessibility Checker

 Windows: